 Clarence Brown got just the gift he wanted in time for Christmas…a full time job.

-The Holidays are much brighter this year for Clarence Brown after he got just the gift he wanted in time for Christmas…a full-time job.
+The Holidays are much brighter for Clarence Brown after he got just the gift he wanted …a full-time job.

-Clarence’s journey started a year ago when Missouri Vocational Rehabilitation referred him to Goodwill of Western Missouri and Eastern Kansas.
+Clarence’s journey started when he was referred to Goodwill's Career Impact Program.
 He had a number of barriers to overcome.
 Not only was he homeless but he struggled with reading due to a learning disability.
 His Goodwill Career Navigator points to low self-esteem as Clarence’s biggest barrier.
 “He just didn’t think he was good enough.
 I had to talk him up for quite some time so that he could realize his potential.”
-That encouragement plus hands-on, one-on-one help filling out applications online, practicing mock interviews and getting transportation to real interviews…eventually paid off.
+That encouragement plus hands-on, one-on-one help filling out applications online and practicing mock interviews eventually paid off.

-Clarence received an offer for a part-time job at Lowe's making $11 an hour, which he accepted.
+Clarence earned a part-time job at Lowe's making $11 an hour.
 Still, he says, the help from Goodwill didn’t end there.
-“They helped me with gas money.
-They helped me with clothing if I needed.
-They made sure I had everything I needed, work boots and everything,” Clarence says.
-And Clarence continued looking, finding leads and filling out online applications at the Goodwill GoodWORKS Career Center in downtown Kansas City.
+Clarence continued looking, finding leads and filling out online applications at the Goodwill GoodWORKS Career Center in downtown Kansas City.
 A few weeks later he received and accepted another part time job offer, this one from Hy-Vee making $10 an hour.
 Before long, impressed by his work ethic, Hy-Vee offered him a full-time position with a $3 raise and benefits.

-“It showed me how hard work pays off.
-While I was filling out applications here (at Goodwill) sometimes you can’t see the light at the end of the tunnel.
-Our whole goal… me, Mike and everybody here at Goodwill…was to get me a full-time job.
-Mike sat at the computer and helped me fill out the Lowe's application, I’ll never forget it, and they called back but what’s funny is I sat at the computer by myself and filled out the Hy-Vee application.”
+“It showed me how hard work pays off... sometimes you can’t see the light at the end of the tunnel.
+Our whole goal was to get me a full-time job.
+(My Goodwill career navigator) sat at the computer and helped me fill out the Lowe's application, (but later), I sat at the computer by myself and filled out the Hy-Vee application.”